-A few hours north of the Sunshine Coast is the beautiful Agnes Water and Town of 1770… and you are here looking for the best activities for your visit.
-Read on and we share our top ten activities in Agnes Water, the best places to stay and to eat!
+A few hours north of the Sunshine Coast is the beautiful Agnes Water and Town of 1770… and you’re here looking for the best activities for your visit.
+From the best beaches in Agnes Water and 1770, to the best spot to catch the sunset, along with the best paid activities, this list will have you sorted.
+Read on and we share our top ten activities in Agnes Water, as well as the best places to stay and to eat!

-Agnes Water is well known for its uber chilled vibe and believe me when I say it gets under your skin.
+Just 80 minutes drive north of Bundaberg and 90 minutes south of Gladstone, Agnes Water is a hidden gem.
+There is an uber chilled vibe here and believe me when I say it gets under your skin.

 Chinaman Bay + Secret Beaches

-Heading out of town passed the museum are signposts that direct you to Chinaman’s Bay.
-It is definitely quieter than the main beach in Agnes Water, and is great for a walk.
+Heading out of town past the museum are signposts that direct you to Chinaman’s Bay.
+It’s definitely quieter than the main beach in Agnes Water, and is great for a walk.
 Turtles nest here between the months of November and February, so for this reason dogs are not allowed here during this time of the year.

 Directions: Park at Chinaman’s and head to the left.
 There isn’t one definitive path.
 The best advice I can give is follow your nose.
 Chose between the rocks or the path, flip a coin and go for it.
 The scramble over the rocks can be a little bit hectic and the path is pretty slippery, so either route you chose it’s a good idea to bring some good walking shoes.

 The walk isn’t long, for a little bit of a challenge, it certainly pays off in terms of view.
 There are some pretty little rock pools to explore and an even smaller bay one further climb over.